alisoneokeefe/princomp.github.io/source/lectures/intro/csharp_fundamentals.md

     - In C#, code is organized into **namespaces**, which group related classes together
     - If you want to use code from a different namespace, you need a `using` statement to "import" that namespace
     - All the standard library code is in different namespaces from the code you will be writing, so you'll need `using` statements to access it
-- A class declaration^[We use the notation `[…]` to denote what "should" be there, but this is just a place holder: you are not supposed to _actually_ have the braces in the code.]
+- A class declaration^[We use the notation `[…]` to denote what "should" be there, but this is just a place holder: you are not supposed to _actually_ have the brackets in the code.]
     - Syntax:
     ```
      class [name of class]